shahanakattil/ai-in-a-day/04-conversational-ai/README.md

         }
     ```

 13. One final value that has to be added in the **Publish Configuration** is the Luis resource name **(1)**.
 This is the name of the prediction Luis Cognitive Service that we selected in the previous step.
+Make sure to replace DeploymentID with <inject key="DeploymentID" enableCopy="false"/> in Luis resource name.

     ```json
-       "luisResource":"aiinaday-luis-pred",
+       "luisResource":"aiinaday-luis-pred-DeploymentID",
     ```

     ![Publish profile edit screen is open.
 The luisResource field in the Publish Configuration is highlighted.
 Save button is pointed.](media/publish-configuration-luis-resource.png)